 Outside of smartphones, computers saw increased demand in 2020 as distance and online schooling was implemented for that year.
 Considering that as of the time of writing, lockdowns were still going on in the Philippines, demand for computers could continue to be driven by this new need for online schooling even in 2021.
 In August 2021, the Metro Manila region was placed under a new enhanced community quarantine (ECQ).16 You can find the areas under restrictions during August 1st 2021 here.17

 If consumer electronics is your primary vertical, it’s a good idea to pay attention to the devices that aren’t widely available in the Philippines.
 While mid-range devices offering value for money are driving smartphone growth in the Philippines, people are turning online to shop for these devices due to the lack of official retailers in the Philippines.

-For example, Xiaomi opened their first physical store in the Philippines only in 2018.
-But this store is located in the capital, leaving consumers outside of Metro Manila with no choice but to purchase products on platforms like Lazada and Shopee.
+For example, Xiaomi opened their first physical store in the Philippines only in 2018 to cater to those who want to touch and try out higher value electronic purchases before committing to them.18 But this store is located in the capital, leaving consumers outside of Metro Manila with no choice but to purchase products on platforms like Lazada and Shopee.

 Want to find out more about how your eCommerce products can clear customs in the Philippines and in other SEA countries?
 Find out in our downloadable Customs Clearance guide!

 Fashion is another huge market in the Philippines, with a projected revenue of US$788 million in 2021 Statista posits.20 Apparel is the fashion category that people are expected to spend the most on at US$657 million,21 followed by bags & accessories US$ 71 million and footwear at US$ 60 million.22 The top marketplaces for online fashion sales are as follows: